Abbey of Saint Genevieve: Architecture

+Reonstruction started in 1755, and it included tall corinthian columns and an imposing dome.
+The floor plan of this church was a Greek cross plan, with a central space and four arms of equal length.
+The dome is held up by concealed flying buttresses and light vaulting produced via stone.
+It could be said that the Abbey of Saint Genivieve was influenced by St. Peter's Basilica, and St. Paul's Cathedral.
+Architect Jacques-Germain Soufflot did not like the Baroque style and drew more from Neoclassism.
+Soufflot's director, Minister for the Arts Abel-François Poisson, believed that Neoclassicism embodied the common sense of Enlightenment ethics.
+In line with their Enlightenment ideals, Poisson and Soufflot used the construction to experiment with iron reinforcements to increase the space for windows.

 Suppression

 When in 1790 the revolutionary assembly declared all religious vows void, and evicted all of the residents of the monasteries, there were thirty-nine canons at Ste-Geneviève's.
 This was the end of the abbey and school.
 To run the new rue Clovis through the site, the building was demolished shortly after 1800, except for the bell tower, called the Tour Clovis, the refectory and the library.
 The Lycée Henri-IV, built in part with elements of the abbey buildings, occupies the site.
 The former abbey's library, which had the third-largest collection of books in Europe was transferred to the nearby Sainte-Geneviève Library during the 19th century.